chypriote/UniqueNamesGenerator/README.md

 ## Usage

-Instanciate a new Generator and call the generate function in order to get a random adjective + animal combo.
+Instantiate a new Generator and call the generate function in order to get a random adjective + animal combo.

 ``` php
 $generator = new Generator();